cention/SDK/README.md

 •	The Chat SDK support react native version -.--- .

-## Getting Started with `@centiongroup/chat-sdk`

-The `@centiongroup/chat-sdk` is an SDK package designed to integrate chat functionality seamlessly into your web application.
-Here's how you can use it in your project:

 ### Installation

 First, you need to install the package via npm.
 In your project directory, run: